 It is not suitable for everyone to take.
 People who have had an allergic reaction to Naproxen or another NSAID should not take it.
-This includes people with asthma who have found their asthma worsen after taking an NSAID.
+This includes people with asthma who have found their asthma worsened after taking an NSAID.

 People with a history of stomach ulcers or gastrointestinal diseases like Crohn’s or ulcerative colitis should not take Naproxen.
 People with severe liver, kidney, or heart failure are not able to take Naproxen.
 For a full list of conditions that can be affected by this medicine, see the patient information leaflet.
 If you are unsure, talk to your doctor or pharmacist for advice.